trippster08/genome_skimming_LAB/README.md

 ```
 sh mitos_annotate_mitofinder.sh <path_to_mitofinder_final_results> <genetic_code>
 ```
+Results of these analyses are saved in `PROJECT/data/results/mitos_mitofinder`.

 ### Download Results
 Finally, we download all the directories containing our results.
-There should be one for all MitoFinder results (`/data/results/mitofinder_final_results`) and one for SPAdes contigs (`/data/results/spades_contigs`).
-I typically also download the trimmed, SPAdes error-corrected reads (`/data/results/error_corrected_reads`).
+There should be one for all MitoFinder results (`/data/results/mitofinder_final_results`), one for SPAdes contigs (`/data/results/spades_contigs`), and one for MITOS results (`/data/results/mitos_mitofinder`).
+I typically also download the trimmed, SPAdes error-corrected reads (`/data/results/spades_error_corrected_reads`).
 You may want to download additional files depending upon what you or your group decides to keep, but these are the immediately most important results.